 Guidance on open access requirements for REF2021

-To be eligible for the next Research Excellence Framework (REF), the full text documents of journal articles and conference proceedings published by GCU researchers must be deposited into the PURE Research Information System.
-This is a requirement of the HEFCE open access policy, and all universities submitting to the next REF must comply with it.
+To be eligible for the next Research Excellence Framework (REF), the full text documents of journal articles and conference proceedings published by GCU researchers must be deposited into the Pure Research Information System.
+This is a requirement of the Research England open access policy (p.66-72), and all universities submitting to the next REF must comply with it.
 The policy applies to all articles and conference proceedings accepted for publication from 1 April 2016 onwards.
 You can download a handy factsheet with essential information.